-- The least active industries, Nonprofits and Food & Beverage, publish slightly more than once a week (about five videos per month).
+- The least active industries, Alcohol and Food & Beverage, publish slightly more than once a week.

-Media and Health & Beauty post more frequently than other industries on nearly every channel we study, so their TikTok frequency is no surprise.
-The same can be said for the lower posting frequencies of Higher Education and Food & Beverage.
-One notable deviation is Nonprofits; their investment on TikTok is relatively low compared with their posting on Instagram.
+Media and Health & Beauty are usually prolific posters, so their TikTok frequency is no surprise.
+The same can be said for the lower posting frequencies of Alcohol and Food & Beverage brands.

 Engagement Rate by View

 Engagement Rate by View on TikTok is one of the best measures of a video’s quality.
 Why?
 Counting the number of times a viewer liked, commented, or shared and dividing it by the overall number of views measures just how compelling your content was.
-If your video wasn’t high-quality, thought-provoking, or even controversial, viewers will be less likely to engage with it, and therefore you’ll earn a smaller engagement rate per view.
-If your video was attention-grabbing, viewers will be more likely to take the extra step of engagement before swiping to the next video.
+If your video wasn’t high-quality or attention-grabbing, viewers will be less likely to engage with it, and therefore you’ll earn a smaller engagement rate per view.
+If your video attracted attention, viewers will be more likely to take the extra step of engagement before swiping to the next video.

 Engagement Rate by View: Distribution

 Engagement rate by view is a roughly comparable metric to engagement per impression that we see on other platforms like Instagram.
-In our most recent Instagram report, we noted that brands have been consistently earning 5.5% engagement per impression.
+In our most recent Instagram report, we noted that brands have been consistently earning a 4.3% engagement per impression.

 Engagement Rate by View: Account Size

-- Brands with 200K-1M followers have an average of 7.6% engagement rate per view, almost 46% higher than brands in the 10K – 50K range.
+- Brands with 200K-1M followers have an average of 6.6% engagement rate per view, which is nearly double what smaller brands are seeing.

-- The largest accounts, with more than 1M followers each, are reaching an engagement per view of almost 9%.
+- The largest accounts, with more than 1M followers each, are reaching an engagement per view of 7.5%.